csibman27/LCManagerV3/README.md

-# 👋 Welcome to Final Project of HDIP22
+# 👋 Welcome to the Final Project of Tibor Molnar in HDIP22

 # Name of project: LCManagerV3